-Looking for water bottle cages for your bike?
+Looking for water bottle holders for your bike?

-The question is, which one should you get?
+The question is, which ones are the best?

-Well, it all depends on few things such as the type of bike you’re riding, be it road, gravel, mountain, time trial, or even a classic steel/titanium bike.
+Well, it all depends on few things such as the type of bike you’re riding, be it road bikes, gravel bikes, mountain bikes, time trial bikes, or even classic steel/titanium bikes.

-A Quick Glance : Our Favorite Water Bottle Cages
+A Quick Glance : Our Favorite Water Bottle Cage Picks

 Elite Custom Race

-Made in Italy, the Elite Custom Race is constructed from reinforced fiberglass, making it light and durable.
+Made in Italy, the Elite Custom Race bottle cage is constructed from reinforced fiberglass, making it light and durable.
 It weighs 41g, and that’s why it is popular amongst pro cycling teams.

 Rubber tensioners are used to hold your water bottles snugly to avoid flying bottles which could be a hazard if you are riding in a peloton.